Do you know your own strength? All too often we highlight our weaknesses and downplay our strengths.

 Continue to grow stronger

-Instead take your strengths and use them to take chances, go on an adventure, be bold.
+Instead, take your strengths and use them to take chances, go on adventures, and be bold.
 Step out of your comfort zone and test yourself.

-By doing this you will add to your strengths as well as broadening your life experience.
+By doing this you will add to your strengths as well as broaden your life experience.
+Remember, you are stronger than you think you are.

 If you enjoyed this post, please share it with your friends via social media.